latchbio/latch/docs/source/basics/retries.md

 execution

-### Underlying node failures and retries
+## Underlying node failures and retries

-Task failure due to instance pre-emption or other varieties of node failures that block an otherwise successful task execution trigger an automatic retry.
+Task failures due to instance pre-emption or other varieties of node issues that block an otherwise successful task execution will trigger an automatic retry.
 This type of retry will occur automatically and is unrelated to the task argument documented above.